 “Decisions about provision for children and young people with SEN should be made as soon as possible.
 In most cases this will be achieved by early years providers, schools, colleges, local authorities and clinical commissioning groups (CCGs) working closely together and agreeing what should be provided with parents and young people”.
 (11.3)

 Sometimes it can be difficult to reach agreement.
-Surrey SEND Information, Advice and Support Service can help you by providing impartial information, advice and support.
+SEND Advice Surrey can help you by providing impartial information, advice and support.

 The SEND Code of Practice says:

 “Local authorities must make disagreement resolution services available to parents and young people.
 Use of the disagreement resolution services is voluntary and has to be with the agreement of all parties.
 The service, while commissioned by it, must be independent of the local authority – no-one who is directly employed by a local authority can provide disagreement resolution services”.
 (11.6)

 Global Mediation is an independent service that will provide a trained mediator to facilitate a discussion.
 The purpose is to look for a way forward that all the parties accept.
 The service is free and confidential – and you can chose whether to use it.

 The disagreement resolution service is there to help resolve three kinds of disagreement between parents or young people and the organisations that are responsible for making provision for children and young people with special educational needs.
 These are about:

 - how early years providers, schools and further education institutions carry out their duties for children and young people with SEN. For local authorities this includes keeping education and care provision under review, assessing needs and drawing up Education, Health and Care plans.
 For governing bodies and proprietors of schools it includes using their “best endeavours” to meet children and young people’s SEN.